apatel762/home-infra/server/docs/WIP.md

 Healthchecks uses a client-side ping, whereas I think Uptime Kuma uses a server side ping, so it depends which one suits my setup.
 Healthchecks is designed around recurring jobs, and can integrate with anything, so could be worth a try?

 Uptime Kuma on the other hand seems easier to self-host.
+It can be loosely integrated with auth walls like Authelia (_ref9_) by disabling the Uptime Kuma auth and proxying through Authelia.
+If you do this, you should require login for the admin pages, but keep the public status page open.

 ### Miscellaneous